sriramadhenu/mage-race/ProjectDocument.md

 Here is the list of commits I (SaltyGamer829) made to develop (Not sure why it addresses me by my old github username, as my new one is actually sriramadhenu):
 [Develop branch commit history](https://github.com/sriramadhenu/mage-race/commits/develop)

 This role required me to communicate with my teammates a lot about work that has been committed, as well as changes that need to be made in each role before I can merge to develop.
-Oftentimes, I tried to look into these changes myself, so I will try to list some of those contributions/additions in the next section.
-However, I learned a lot about version control and team collaboration.
+Oftentimes, I tried to look into these changes myself, so I will list the most important contributions/additions in the next section.
+All in all, I learned a lot about version control and team collaboration.

 **Other Contributions**